tekkenfreak3/amerigo/README.md

 * Flexible map sizes (and map size > window size)
 * Support non-square tiles
 * Add properties to tiles (requires a new text area widget)
+* Code cleanup (seriously needed, but refactoring as I go to an extent.)